Frequently Asked Questions

 We only hire qualified and experienced Sonographers who will do their very best to obtain great images for you.
 However, certain factors, like the position of the placenta, a camera shy baby, or even Mum’s BMI, can make it unavoidably difficult to obtain the perfect picture.

 In these cases, we will not simply settle for a bad picture.
 We are flexible and have several options.
-We might send you for a walk around the clinic or offer you a complimentary drink to wake baby up.
+We might send you for a walk around the clinic to wake baby up.

 If this doesn’t work, we can invite you back for another appointment at no extra cost.
 This offer is limited to just one extra appointment per customer and is at the discretion of the Sonographer.
 In this scenario, we will save the images from both appointments to ensure you leave with the best possible 3D images of your baby.